Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 - Finally, insert the air filter.
-You need to put the front grill on too.
+It would help if you put the front grill on too.
 Apply insulation, and if you want, have a finishing frame to the wall that would surround the AC.

 Q: Is there anything else I still need to consider when installing the said AC?

 A: If the unit is a place already, unplug it first before removing it.
 If installing a new unit, do not plug it until you’re done with the installation and make a good location choice.
-Besides, consider the height that would reduce the chance of any unwanted problems in the near future.
+Besides, consider the height that would reduce the chance of any unwanted problems shortly.